-/PROCESSOR=file-name Specify the symbiont for the execution queue.
-Symbionts must be located in SYS\$SYSTEM:, and must have a file type of .EXE.
-Default is /PROCESSOR=PRINTKIT. /PROTECTION=(ownership[:access],) Specify the protection of the queue.
-The ownership is one of SYSTEM, OWNER, GROUP, WORLD.
-On Alpha systems, access is a combination of R (read), W (write), E (execute), and D (delete).
-On VAX systems, access is a combination of R (read), S (submit), M (manage), and D (delete).
-Default is /PROTECTION=(S:E,O:D,G:R,W:W) on ALPHA systems, /PROTECTION=(S:M,O:D,G:R,W:S) on VAX systems. /PROTOCOL Deprecated qualifier; see /COMMUNICATIONS. /REPLACE Allow the queue definition to replace an existing OpenVMS queue.
+r /PROTECTION=(ownership[:access],) Specify the protection of the queue.
+The ownership is one of SYSTEM, OWNER, GROUP, WORLD; access is a combination of R (read), W (write), E (execute), and D (delete).
+(On older VAX systems, access is a combination of R (read), S (submit), M (manage), and D (delete).)
+Default is /PROTECTION=(S:E,O:D,G:R,W:W). /PROTOCOL Deprecated qualifier; see /COMMUNICATIONS. /REPLACE Allow the queue definition to replace an existing OpenVMS queue.
 In this case, KITCP uses the existing queue specification to provide defaults for the PrintKit queue definition. /REQUEST_TO=(operator-class,) Select operator classes to receive status and error notification.
 Operator classes are CENTRAL, PRINTER, TAPES, DISKS, DEVICE, CARDS, NETWORK, CLUSTER, SECURITY, SOFTWARE, LICENSE, OPER1, OPER2, OPER3, OPER4, OPER5, OPER6, OPER7, OPER8, OPER9, OPER10, OPER11, and OPER12.
-Default is PRINTER. /RETAIN= ALL ERROR NORETAIN Select job retention policy.
+Default is PRINTER. /RETAIN= [ALL ERROR] /NORETAIN Select job retention policy.
 ALL (default) holds all jobs in the queue after execution; ERROR holds only jobs that fail.
-Default is /NORETAIN; remove all jobs on completion. /SCHEDULE= SIZE NOSIZE Select job scheduling policy.
+Default is /NORETAIN; remove all jobs on completion. /SCHEDULE=[SIZE NOSIZE] Select job scheduling policy.
 SIZE causes short jobs to print before longer ones of the same priority; NOSIZE causes jobs of the same priority to print in the order they were queued.
 Default is /SCHEDULE=SIZE; print in order of size.